module:api/ws

 - Description:

-2. as JSON objects, format can be any
+2. as JSON objects, message format can be any

-ws.send({ op: "/project/update", project: { id: 1, name: "Test2" } })```In this case the server still have to check for access so it treats all JSON messages as coming from the path which was used during the connect, i.e. the one used in the above /ws.
-The Express route handler for this path will receive all messages from Websocket clients, the response will be received in the event listener the same way as for the first use case.
+ws.send({ op: "/project/update", project: { id: 1, name: "Test2" } })```This is a POST request, such requests use the original the path which was used during the connect, i.e. the one used in the above is /ws.
+The router handler for this path will receive all POST messages from WebSocket clients, parse the JSON and place it in the body if the middleware is enabled, same router routes as with regular HTTP requests.

 - Source: